amoghsawant17/Insights_Product_Strategy/README.md

 - Females, whether single or married, have the top three monthly spending categories: Health and wellness, Bills, and Groceries.

 ## Potential Decisions
+1. **Tailored Credit Card Offers:** Develop customized credit card offers for the 25-34 age group, focusing on their top spending categories such as Bills, Groceries, and Electronics.
+This can attract a younger demographic and encourage higher credit card usage.

+2. **Marketing Campaigns for August and September:** Leverage the higher spending patterns observed in August and September by launching targeted marketing campaigns during these months.
+Promotions, discounts, or rewards during this period can further boost credit card usage and attract new customers.

+3. **Diversify Credit Card Features:** Introduce credit card features and rewards that align with the spending preferences of different age groups and genders.
+For example, offer travel-related perks for females in the 25-34 age group who prioritize Travel as a spending category.

+4. **Special Credit Card for Salaried IT Employees:** Create a specialized credit card with exclusive benefits for salaried IT employees, who exhibit the highest overall average monthly spending.
+Tailor rewards, cashback, or loyalty programs to cater to their specific needs and preferences.

+5. **Promote Family-oriented Credit Card Features:** Capitalize on the higher spending observed in the 35-45 age group, especially for health and wellness.
+Introduce family-oriented credit card features, such as health insurance or wellness-related rewards, to appeal to this demographic.

+6. **Targeted Marketing for Electronics Category:** Since Electronics is a prominent spending category, develop targeted marketing campaigns around the purchase of electronic goods.
+Offer discounts, extended warranties, or exclusive deals for credit card users in this category.

+7. **Expand Credit Card Acceptance:** Work on expanding the acceptance of the bank's credit cards at more merchants and outlets.
+A wider acceptance network can encourage existing customers to use their credit cards more frequently and attract new users.

+8. **Educational Campaigns on Credit Card Benefits:** Launch educational campaigns to inform customers about the benefits and advantages of using credit cards, particularly focusing on the advantages in Bills, Groceries, and Electronics categories.
+This can dispel misconceptions and encourage more customers to adopt credit card usage.

+9. **Market Research on Emerging Spending Categories:** Stay updated on emerging spending trends and adjust credit card offerings accordingly.
+Conduct regular market research to identify new categories gaining popularity, and introduce credit card features that align with these evolving consumer preferences.

+10. **Enhance Credit Card Visibility in Digital Channels:** Recognizing the growing popularity of digital transactions, prioritize the online promotion and visibility of the new line of credit cards.
+Collaborate with popular digital platforms, optimize the bank's website for easy credit card exploration, and run targeted online marketing campaigns to create awareness and attract potential customers to the new credit card offerings.